-5.1 In situations where the deceased have neither a next-of-kin nor an executor, we will complete an inventory of all items in the property.
-If there are valuable items a listed valuation will be done by a qualified and recognised valuer.
-Where there are articles of clothing that can be reused a colleague will try to arrange for those to go to a housing-linked charity such as Shelter.

-5.2 If a property is left unsuitable for re-let a cleaning company will be contacted to thoroughly clean the house and the works categorised as a recharge will be recovered if at all possible from the estate.
+- 5.1 In situations where the deceased have neither a next-of-kin nor an executor, we will complete an inventory of all items in the property.
+If there are valuable items, a listed valuation will be done by a qualified and recognised valuer.
+Where there are articles of clothing that can be reused a colleague will try to arrange for those to go to a housing-linked charity such as Shelter. - 52 If a property is left unsuitable for re-let, works orders will be instructed to bring the property up to our lettablestandard, the works categorised as a recharge and will be recovered, if at all possible, from the estate.

-Section J: Assignations
+Section K: Assignations

-- 1.1 The Housing (Scotland) Act 2014 ('the 2014 Act') introduces changes that will support social landlords to make best use of their available housing stock, while recognising the rights of tenants to pass on their tenancy with their landlord's consent. - 1.2 The tenancy agreements sets out a requirement for tenants to inform their landlord of any change in circumstances, including if someone moves into their home. - 1.3 A tenant may assign and give another person possession of the house where the house has been the assignees only or principal home throughout the period of six months ending with the date of the application for the landlords consent to the assignation. - 1.4 We publicise the qualifying criteria for assignation widely through the website, tenants' handbook and our newsletters so that tenants can get this information easily.
+- 1.1 The Housing (Scotland) Act 2014 ('the 2014 Act') introduces changes that will support social landlords to make best use of their available housing stock, while recognising the rights of tenants to pass on their tenancy with their landlord's consent. - 1.2 The tenancy agreement sets out a requirement for tenants to inform their landlord of any change in circumstances, including if someone moves into their home. - 1.3 A tenant may assign and give another person possession of the house where the house has been the assignees only or principal home in the twelve months ending with the date of the application for our consent to the assignation. - 1.4 We publicise the qualifying criteria for assignation widely through the website, tenants' handbook and our newsletters so that tenants can get this information easily.
 This information can be provided in plain English, as well as in other formats and languages as required. - 1.5 We make it clear to tenants that they have to notify us directly of any changes to their household, how this information should be provided and who the notification should be made to.